 - Snakes are to be left alone and not disturbed.
-A specialist reptile handler should be engaged for capture and relocation (WIRES to be contacted for advice). - Nocturnal species (e.g., any small marsupials such as possums) should be left alone until wildlife carer is able to capture and relocate animal at dusk. - Nocturnal and injured animals shall be protected from disturbance (through temporary flagging tape or signage and communication to all personnel that the area is a temporary no go zone).
-If animal is stranded in direct sunlight some form of shading is to be erected to protect the animal until wildlife carer arrives at the site.
-In the event that attempts to provide protection or shading is too distressing for animal, the animal should be left alone and monitored from a safe distance until wildlife carer arrives at the site. - Should safe passage be obstructed by fencing or other immovable impedances, Footnote 3 should be implemented.
+A specialist reptile handler should be engaged for capture and relocation if the snake is located within an area that prevents work from continuing. - Nocturnal species (e.g., any small marsupials such as possums) should be left alone until the Project ecologist or wildlife carer is able to capture and relocate animal at dusk. - Nocturnal and injured animals shall be protected from disturbance (through temporary flagging tape or signage and communication to all personnel that the area is a temporary no go zone).
+If animal is stranded in direct sunlight some form of shading is to be erected to protect the animal until the Project ecologist or wildlife carer arrives at the site. - Should safe passage be obstructed by fencing or other immovable impedances; Footnote 3 should be implemented.